30th July 2021

 The risk of cheap variable deals is that companies can change the prices if, for example, the price of wholesale energy rises.
 So the cheap deal you sign up for in the summer might get more expensive in winter.

-It’s still worth switching if your tariff is subject to the price cap, because it's probably not your supplier’s cheapest deal.
-You can save £219 over a year by switching from a deal set at the level of the price cap to the cheapest deal on the market (correct November 2020).
+You could save £219 over a year by switching from a deal set at the level of the price cap to the cheapest deal on the market (correct November 2020).

 To complicate things further, while most of the cheapest tariffs we found in November 2020 were fixed deals, some of the most expensive ones were also fixed tariffs so make sure you check energy prices before you switch.

 Economy 7 and Economy 10 are the two most common time-of-use tariffs.
 If you're on one of these, you’ll probably have a special electricity meter that provides two different readings (also known as a two-rate meter).

 This will change, though – as smart meters become more widespread, special meters won't be necessary.
 This will enable all homes with smart meters to access time-of-use tariffs.
 A few firms are offering these already.

 Time-of-use tariffs charge different rates for electricity used at different times of day.
 For example, a more expensive rate for electricity used at times of peak demand in the daytime, and a cheaper overnight rate.